The Aquarian Weekly: History

-The October '73 issue offered a picture of Mick Jagger on its cover, an in-depth interview with the Eagles, and a review of the Allman Brothers Band at Trenton's State Fairgrounds.
+The October 1973 issue included a photo of Mick Jagger on its cover, an in-depth interview with the Eagles, and a review of the Allman Brothers Band at Trenton's State Fairgrounds.
 The February 20, 1974, issue had a pink-hued front cover, while the next issue on March 14, 1974, featured an out-of-shape man in blue and red Superman cape plus the first Classified section, bringing a stabilized 25-cent price to customers.
 By 1977, The Aquarian became a full-time weekly at a cost of 50 cents.

 By January 5, 1983, East Coast Rocker provided full-time music coverage inside The Aquarian while the concurrent New York Arts Weekly concentrated on non-music items and poetry for its strictly New York City audience.
 On July 18, 1984, the first "Records in Review" section appeared, rating new recordings on a scale of 1 to 10.
 For issue 614, dated February 12, 1986, The Aquarian changed to a smaller, more accessible 8x12 size.
 By issue 623 (April 16, 1986), The Aquarian proudly boasted that it was currently "The Only Weekly Music Newspaper in the U.S."

 An important historical date was July 16, 1986, when issue 637 temporarily marked the end of The Aquarian in favor of the more conveniently named East Coast Rocker, offering its first issue on July 23, 1986.

-East Coast Rockers May 16, 1990, edition celebrated its 200th issue.
-A price of $1.50 was established for East Coast Rocker on March 21, 1990, lasting for over 14 years.

 The publication changed back to its Aquarian Weekly handle on October 21, 1992, resuming at issue 638 following 326 weekly editions as East Coast Rocker.

-By 1996, The Aquarian had become an 11-member co-operative based on employee ownership, consisting of Rensenbrink and several staffers.
-In 1998, ad director Diane Casazza, ad representative Chris Farinas and production director Mark Sceurman took over publishing.
+In the wake of the coronavirus pandemic, Arts Weekly stopped print production of The Aquarian in 2020.
+Since then, they have been solely online at theaquarian.com.

+In August of 2022, Valentino Petrarca took over as editor-in-chief of the magazine.